SocialGouv/dashlord-actions/report/README.md

 1. Make sure the required info to displayed is stored in `report.json`.
 For instance, the SE current phase is stored in the `betagouv` key.
 2. Create a summary extractor for your value.
 It will add the values that you specify to the summary key in the `report.json`.
 These values will then be accessible in the dashboard tab.
 For instance, we created a `betagouv.js` file, that extracts the SE current phase from the `betagouv` key
 3. Add a key to your `dashbord.yml` to enable the feature you want to use.
 For instance, we added `betagouv`.
-4. Add in `www/src/Dashboard.tsx` the column using the `getColumn` function
+4. Add in `www/src/components/Dashboard.tsx` the column using the `getColumn` function
+5. Add in `www/src/components/Url.tsx` the panel you want to display in the corresponding tab.

 ## Dev